 Hunting hours begin ½ hour before sunrise and end ½ hour after sunset.
-(Exception: on WMAs stocked with pheasant or quail during the pheasant or quail season, hunting hours are sunrise to sunset.)
+Click here for a sunrise/sunset table.

 - 5 per day